You Tube Video Thumbnail Talk by Dr Michael Zargham on Political & Functional autonomy & four subtypes

 Video Presentation slide titles Functional Autonomy

 Functional autonomy is defined as the ability of a system or individual to operate independently and perform tasks without external control.
-An example of an autonomous car with tactical functional autonomy, that can act and respond to its environment according to its goals and constraints is seen as analogous to software systems.
+An example of an autonomous car with tactical functional autonomy that can act and respond to its environment according to its goals and constraints is seen as analogous to software systems.

 [00:01:05] Political Autonomy

 Political autonomy refers to the self-governance of individuals and groups.
-The discussion focuses on the balance between individual autonomy and collective autonomy, and the necessary tradeoffs that enable group decision-making.
+The discussion focuses on the balance between individual and collective autonomy, and the necessary tradeoffs that enable group decision-making.

 [00:02:30] Collective Autonomy